Kekko Kamen: Characters

 The main antagonist and wicked principal of Sparta Academy, who dresses in a fearsome white demon mask and jester hood.
 He is extremely perverted and obtains satisfaction from sexually humiliating the bodies of female students, especially that of Mayumi Takahashi.
 This brings him into conflict with Kekko Kamen, whose secret identity he wishes to uncover, so that he may destroy her.
-To accomplish this, he exhorts various punishment councillors into publicly humiliate Takahashi, using her as bait to bring the naked warrior of justice out in the open, but she always defeats him.
+To accomplish this, he exhorts various punishment councillors into publicly humiliating Takahashi, using her as bait to bring the naked warrior of justice out in the open, but she always defeats him.

 In the last chapter, after his defeat, his demon mask is finally removed.
 It is then revealed that his face is pretty much identical to the mask, including a birthmark in the shape of a foot with pointy toenails.